ashokurlana/PMIndiaSum/baselines/README.md

-We use a modified fork of [huggingface transformers](https://github.com/huggingface/transformers) for our experiments.

 ## Train

 For a given language pair, `train_indicbart.sh` and `train_mbart.sh` are useful to perform mono-, cross-, and multi-lingual finetuning with IndicBART and mBART respectively.
 The finetuned model will be saved in the specified output directory.
 You can get the `train.csv` and `valid.csv` using the [prepare_data.py](https://github.com/ashokurlana/PMIndiaSum/blob/main/data/prepare_data.py) script.
 To perform multilingual fine-tuning, you can combine all the available language pairs data and perform the finetuning.